MkDocs

 - click-extra

 The plugin patches pymdownx.highlight’s formatter classes to use AnsiHtmlFormatter, the same way the Sphinx integration patches PygmentsBridge.
-This gives every code block full ANSI color rendering: compound tokens like Token.Ansi.Bold.Cyan are decomposed into individual CSS classes, and the stylesheet includes rules for the 256-color indexed palette and all SGR text attributes.
+Compound tokens like Token.Ansi.Bold.Cyan are decomposed into individual CSS classes.
+Because MkDocs (unlike Sphinx) never regenerates a Pygments stylesheet from the active formatter, the plugin also generates one covering the 256-color indexed palette and all SGR text attributes, and registers it through extra_css so every page picks up the colors automatically.

 ANSI shell sessions